Lawrence Johnson (type-founder): Innovations and contributions

 During his tenure Johnson, oversaw several innovations in the business and made additional contributions to the art and practice of type-founding.
 Johnson adopted the new art of electrotyping, a higher quality process for making printing plates to stereotyping, as soon as it became available.
 The Johnson Type Foundry was greatly enlarged and developed a wide variety of type.
 In 1858, the firm supported a revival of William Caslon's old-style types by bringing the matrices to the United States from England.

 In 1844, the Johnson Type Foundry published the first extensive specimen book in an octavo volume of about four hundred pages.
 This specimen book far exceeded any others of that time in quality and extent, having "no superior in the world of typography".
 Specimen books showed the numerous varieties of types made in a foundry, but the originality of the type and presentation in the Johnson Foundry book attracted the attention of printers everywhere, and other foundries soon followed suit by increasing the size of their publications.
 In 1849, the Johnson Foundry issued the first quarto specimen book ever published.
 In this edition, the letters and type, for the first time, were presented in full words and phrases increasing the appeal of the presentation.
 This innovation was soon adopted by many of the type-founders in the United States.
 The firm continued to produce new and unique specimen books well after Johnson's death.
 In 1855, L. Johnson & Company began the Typographic Advertiser, the first printer's paper devoted to printing and typography in the United States, and a means to show new productions of the Johnson Foundry.

 Johnson was a member of the Philadelphia Typographical Society, to which he made significant contributions.
 Late in his life, Johnson, along with other leading type-founders of Philadelphia successfully petitioned Congress to modify copyright law to extend protection to letter-cutters, engravers, and originators of designs.
-In 1886, the Type Founders Association of the United States chose the dimensions of the Johnson Pica, named after Lawrence Johnson, as the official standard for the pica.
+In 1886, the Type Founders Association of the United States chose the dimensions of the Johnson Pica, named after Lawrence Johnson, as the official standard for the pica unit of length.